 Florida’s Ancient Sand Dunes on the Lake Wales Ridge

-The habitats are relatively dry and desert-like with lot of the plants and animals inhabiting the Lake Wales Ridge adapted for such a dry habitat.
+The habitats are relatively dry and desert-like with many of the plants and animals inhabiting the Lake Wales Ridge adapted for such a dry habitat.
 Many species found on the ridge are found nowhere else in the world, making the scrub a unique and biologically important habitat.

 This area is home to one of the highest number of rare plants and animals in the United States.
 Approximately 85% of the original, dry uplands habitat on the Lake Wales Ridge has been lost to agriculture and development.
 Allen David Broussard Catfish Creek Preserve State Park helps preserve some of this remaining habitat for future generations.

 Even though most of the rain percolates quickly through the sand, some of it collects in the many small ponds that dot the landscapes between several ridges within the preserve.
-Local Old-timers used to call this area tub-hills because of the many, mostly, clear water bodies found in the preserve between the ridges.
+Old-timers used to call this area tub-hills because of the many, mostly clear water bodies found in the preserve between the ridges.

 Visit Allen David Broussard Catfish Creek Preserve State Park to experience ...the Real Florida!